 AiMesh 2.0 full support, helpful mobile app, no login account required

 Fluctuating performance as a fully wireless mesh due to the lack of a dedicated backhaul band

 Expensive, not wall-mountable

 Note that the Orbi doesn’t allow using its 6GHz band as the backhaul.
-As a result, I could only test it via 5GHz backhaul (dedicated, default) or wired Multi-Gig backhaul.
+As a result, I could only test it via a 5GHz backhaul (dedicated, default) or wired Multi-Gig backhaul.

 Netgear Orbi RBKE960 Series' Rating

 Powerful hardware with Quad-band Wi-Fi and Multi-Gig wired backhaul support

 Multiple Multi-Gig ports